abhishekmankie/abhishekmankie/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Full Stack Development
 - 🌱 I’m currently learning ...
 DJANGO, DJANGO REST, REACT.JS
 - 👯 I’m looking to collaborate on ...
 DJANGO, REACT.JS
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... above
-- 💬 Ask me about ...
+- 💬 Ask me about ... anything
 - 📫 How to reach me: ... abhishekmankie@gmail.com
 - 😄 Pronouns: ...
+He
 - ⚡ Fun fact: ...
 I am Half Finish
 -->